Pscale 360 - Help File

 relationships.
 This method will yield a Uni and Bi Tension Graph similar

-The Most Even Tension option: This is the method that we had come to favor in recent years as it provides the smoothest combined tension jumps moving from UniChord to Bichord to TriChord notes.
-However, we are currently re-evaluating this as a favored method.
+The Most Even Tension option: This option provides the smoothest combined tension jumps moving from UniChord to Bichord to TriChord notes.

 Remember, the graph points represent tension of only one string when